Skip to main content

 EF Go Ahead Tours logo

-8 of the best places to see in Northern Spain
+The 8 best places to visit in the north of Spain

-Visit Northern Spain for the first time, and you might ask yourself: Am I still in the same country?
-And we wouldn’t blame you!
-Rocky shores and rolling green mountains replace sun-kissed beaches.
-Moorish influence gives way to reveal Celtic roots, and in some spots, you’re just as likely to hear Galego (Galician) or Euskera (Basque) as you are Spanish.
-Wonderful as our other top-rated itineraries in Spain are, there’s nothing quite like it.
+When traveling through the north of Spain for the first time, you may be so taken aback by the unique natural surroundings that you find yourself wondering if you’re in fact still in Spain—and we wouldn’t blame you!
+Here, sun-kissed beaches get replaced by rocky shores and rolling green mountains, Moorish influence gives way to Celtic roots, and in some spots, you’re just as likely to hear Galego (Galician) or Euskera (Basque) as you are Spanish.
+We love all our Spain tours, but there’s nothing quite like discovering the natural beauty and rich culture of northern Spain.

-Sound daunting?
-Tranquilo.
-From cultured Bilbao to sleepy Santillana del Mar, we’ve curated a list of eight of the best places to visit in Northern Spain.
-Once you’ve found some itinerary inspiration, give our Spain tours a look—or book your place on our brand-new Northern Spain: Basque Country to Madrid tour.
+From cultured Bilbao to charming León, we’ve curated a list of eight of the best places to visit in northern Spain.
+Once you’ve found some inspiration, give our Spain tours a look—both our Northern Spain: Basque Country to Madrid tour and our Food & Wine: Barcelona & Northern Spain with America’s Test Kitchen tour bring you to this unforgettable corner for the Iberian Peninsula.

 Img